d0tTino/DeepThought-ReThought/README.md

 The system is built upon an **Event-Driven Architecture (EDA)** using NATS/JetStream for asynchronous communication between components.

 For a diagram of the service interactions and setup instructions for optional components such as the FAISS vector store, FastAPI endpoints and the metrics system, see [docs/architecture.md](docs/architecture.md).
+GraphDAL setup for Memgraph or Neo4j is covered in [docs/graphdal.md](docs/graphdal.md).

 Key planned/in-progress components include: